 The CDC has updated their guidance on administration of the SARS-CoV-2 mRNA vaccines with respect to pre-vaccine risks and post-vaccine reactions.
-Contraindications to either of the mRNA vaccines now include immediate allergic reaction of any severity to a previous dose of an mRNA COVID-19 vaccine or any of its components (Pfizer-BioNTech, Moderna), including polyethylene glycol (PEG).
+The CDC has provided the following differentiation:

 - Immediate allergic reaction is defined as any hypersensitivity-related signs or symptoms such as urticaria, angioedema, respiratory distress (e.g., wheezing, stridor), or anaphylaxis that occur within four hours following administration.